 Here, you’ll start playing around with the tropes, methods, and tactics you’ve started growing accustomed to.
 It’s probably the biggest and hardest leap for content marketing industry to make, since it’s so easy to get used to your initial series of habits.
 Once you start seeing decent results, it’s common for marketers to just keep doing what they’ve been doing, but if you want to grow key consumer countries , you need to strive for something bigger and better drive market growth.
 Experimentation comes in a variety of forms, all of which can be helpful.
 For example, you might try to appeal to a new audience, tinker around with a new medium or channel, or get yourself featured in a new line of publishers.
 Think outside the box here, as the further outside your comfort zone you go, the more you’ll stand to learn about what’s possible in content marketing—and of course, measure everything to a rigorous degree.

 Experimentation is inherently volatile—you’ll get some major wins, some major losses, and some results you aren’t quite sure what to do with.
 The stabilization phase of growth is all about sorting out what does and doesn’t work, and piecing together a strategy that’s cohesive, and relatively stable.
-It’s not going to come quickly or easily, as experimentation offers much more flexibility, but what you want is a stable, secure line of revenue, so a stable, secure means of content marketing, production and promotion is what you need to complement it.
+It’s not going to come quickly or easily, as experimentation offers much more flexibility, but what you want is a stable, secure line of revenue, so a stable, secure means of content marketing, content production and content promotion is what you need to complement it.
 First, cut off your experimentation for the time being (you can always come back to this later), then retain and refine any bits and pieces of strategies you found to be especially helpful.
 Mold these into a new wing of your strategy, and start keeping it consistent.
 As more readers grow used to this approach, you’ll earn more loyalty and a more predictable return.

 After stabilizing your online marketing campaign, the final phase of growth is sheer scaling—taking what you have and making it “bigger” in some way.
 In concept, this is a simple matter of quantitative growth; if you produce five posts a week, shoot for seven.
 If you have a network of eight publishers, shoot for a dozen.
 You’ll want to step up your posts, your syndication channels, your following, and your publishers, all iteratively, and all with the strategies you’ve already proven to be successful.
 This demands significant investment, but the results are worth it.